Nilpotent subspaces and nilpotent orbits: Some anomalies and problems

-{\it \bfseries Some problems:} \begin{enumerate} \item The posets $\cI(\be)_\co$, $\co\in\fN/G$, may have many maximal and minimal elements.
+{\it \bfseries Some questions/open problems:} \begin{enumerate} \item The posets $\cI(\be)_\co$, $\co\in\fN/G$, may have many maximal and minimal elements.
 However, in all known to us examples, the Hasse diagram of $\cI(\be)_\co$ appears to be connected.
-Is it always the case? \item Is it true that all minimal elements of the poset $\cI(\be)_\co$ are of dimension $d_{\sf min}(\co)$? \end{enumerate}
+Is it always the case? \item Is it true that all minimal elements of the poset $\cI(\be)_\co$ are of dimension $d_{\sf min}(\co)$? \item Is it true that $\bar d_{\co}=d_{\co}$ for all $\co\in\fN/G$? \end{enumerate}